-This court held a telephonic preliminary pretrial conference on March 13, 2013.
-Plaintiff appeared by Thomas E. Greenwald.
-Defendant appeared by Heidi Luehring.
-The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+This court held a telephonic preliminary pretrial conference on January 29, 2013.
+All parties were represented.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and attachments.